pombreda/lepl/doc-src/manual/started.rst

 * You can define and call functions to process results (using ``>``).
 This is quite common, too, and there's an example just above.

-* You can write your own matchers (see the Lepl source for examples; they should inherit from `BaseMatcher
+* TODO - UPDATE You can write your own matchers (see the Lepl source for examples; they should inherit from `BaseMatcher
   <api/redirect.html#lepl.functions.BaseMatcher>`_ to take full advantage of
   the operator syntax).
 Hopefully this is not often needed.
 If you think you do need to write a new matcher, feel free to discuss it on the `mailing list